ufomoujie/ufomoujie.github.io/ubuntu/server-setup.md

     mapserv -v
     ```

-- ## Install Smba on Linux and share files with Windows
+- ## Install Samba on Linux and share files with Windows
     ```
     sudo apt install samba
     ```